Laniqiu/norming/README.md

 # Collecting and Predicting Neurocognitive Norms for Mandarin Chinese

-Source code for [Collecting and Predicting Neurocognitive Norms for Mandarin Chinese].
+This is the project for our paper [Collecting and Predicting Neurocognitive Norms for Mandarin Chinese](https://aclanthology.org/2023.iwcs-1.24/).
 We would appreciate it if you cite our paper as following:

 Le Qiu, Yu-Yin Hsu, Emmanuele Chersoni (2023).
 Collecting and Predicting Neurocognitive Norms for Mandarin Chinese.
 In: Proceedings of IWCS.